richidubey/AwesomeDataStructuresAndAlgorithms/Primes/Sieve-RD-Editorial.md

 Sieve of Eratosthenes is known as one of the most efficient ways to calculate prime upto a given number and is used quite extensively in competitive programming.

-It starts off by visiting numbers from 2 to n(since 1 isn't prime) and maintains a bool array corresponding to every element as false initially.
+It starts off by visiting numbers from 2 to n(since 1 isn't prime) and maintains a bool(boolean- true or false) array corresponding to every element as false initially.

 If it encounters a numbers whose value is still false, it then saves it as prime and marks its value and all its corresponding multiples value as true.